giro3d-org/Giro3D/apidoc/README.md

 -   `loading` is a boolean that indicates whether the object is currently performing an asynchronous task.
 -   `progress` is a number (between zero and one) that indicates the percentage of progress of the tasks this object is performing.

-💡 To help implementing this API, you can use the [`OperationCounter`](./classes/core.OperationCounter.html) class.
+💡 To implement this interface on your own classes, you can use the [`OperationCounter`](./classes/core.OperationCounter.html) class.

 ## Memory management